aloneguid/win-shim/README.md

 shmake.exe -c "wt -w 0 nt vim.exe %s" -o vimwt.exe -m "c:\scoop\apps\vim\3.2\vim.exe"
 ```

 which should generate a new executable `winwt.exe` that when called with an argument will open a tab in WT! `%s` is replaced by arguments passed to `wimwt.exe` when it executes.
 The last argument `-m` will also mirror vim application icon, version info and description so it looks just like vim everywhere.
+Yes, the shim will have vim's icon and looks exactly like `vim.exe` in Windows explorer, even when you click "properties" on it.

 ## Building